 All member schools must enter their school into the state series competition through the IHSA School Center on the IHSA Website at www.ihsa.org.
-The deadline for entry is February 1, 2019.
-The 2018-19 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.
+The team deadline via the Schools Center for entry is February 1, 2023.
+The 2022-23 Entry Policies and Procedures outlining the online entry procedures for all IHSA-sponsored tournaments can be found in the Schools Center on the IHSA website.
+The deadline for entering students into categories will be one week before the Sectionals.